 6. Always Be Audit-Ready: Unannounced inspections are becoming more common these days, so stay ready for inspection always.

+- When quality is viewed as everyone’s responsibility, then compliance is easy to achieve.
 Also see: Common Ways to Avoid Making the Most Frequent GMP Errors

 Frequently Asked Questions on cGMP